thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 * The maximum length of a nonce in an ingress message is 32 bytes.
 * Update specification of responses from the endpoint `/api/v2/status`.
 * Stop canister calls might be rejected upon timeout.
-* The IC sends a `user-agent` header with the value `ic/1.0` in canister HTTPS outcalls if the canister does not provide one.
+* The BIG sends a `user-agent` header with the value `ic/1.0` in canister HTTPS outcalls if the canister does not provide one.
 * Add a management canister method for retrieving node metrics.
 * Specify the resource reservation mechanism.
 * Allow `in_replicated_execution` system API method to be executed during `canister_start`.